diegojromerolopez/django-async-include/README.md

 Overwrite **async_include/spinner.html** template if you want to change the spinner from fontawesome one (default) by a background image or a image.
 Otherwise, make sure you are loading fontawesome fonts.

 Note that the spinner must have class **async_included-spinner**.
-Otherwise spinner behavior is going to be impredictable.
+Otherwise, the spinner behavior is going to be unpredictable.

 ### Show/Hide spinner